theGeekGoddessofCode/Determining-the-Quality-of-Tea/README.md

 Open to critics.
 Just a learner of ML.
 I am also looking for new and extended datasets for this project.
-As I could find much online.
+As I could not find much online.